 |恩騎尉 enjiwei||kesingge hafan||commandant of cavalry by grace|

 There was a special rule for the calculation of the income or the indication of the relative height of the title.
 The "accounting unit" was the rank of yunjiwei.
 The emperor thus only bestowed one or two ranks of yunjiwei.
 Somebody bestowed two ranks of yunjiwei was thus a 2nd-class jiduwei.
 If granted another rank of yunjiwei, he became a jiduwei with an additional rank of yunjiwei (or 1st-class jiduwei).
 The rules for the inheritability of these titles were very complicated.
 A 1st-class gong was inheritable 26 times, a 1st-class hou plus an yunjiwei was interitable 23 times (for 23 generations), a 1st-class bo plus an yunjiwei was inheritable 19 times, a 1st-class zi plus an yunjiwei 15 times, and a 1st-class nan plus an yunjiwei 11 times.
 After the fixed number of generations had passed by, the heir was ennobled as an enjiwei.
 All other titles could be inherited "in eternity".
 There was also the possibilty to pass on two accumulated ranks (bingxi 并襲) or to pass on only one of two accumulated ranks (fenxi 分襲).
 In case of a crime a rank could be taken back (gejue 革爵) by the emperor.
 A heir could nevertheless inherit the original rank of his father.
-A criminal could later on, after being punished and having accumulated new merits, being bestowed with a minor rank.
-Instead of taking back a rank of nobility, the rank could also be diminished (jiangjue 降爵).
+After being punished and having accumulated new merits, a person fallen from grace might be bestowed with a minor rank again.
+Instead of taking back a rank of nobility, the emperor might also diminish a rank (jiangjue 降爵).

 All ennoblements and inheritances were at the end of the year recorded in an imperial register (huangce 皇冊) that was revised every ten years.
 Ended lines were written in black, living lines in red.